Metrizing Fairness: Numerical Experiments

-\paragraph{\textbf{Classification}} In all classification experiments, we solve an instance of~\eqref{eq:fair-metric-learning}, where~$L$ is the cross entropy loss~\cite[\S~16.5.4]{ref:murphy2012machine}, $\mathcal{D}_\Phi = d_2$ and $\rho(z) = 2\lambda z^2$.
-As $\sqrt{2}\cdot d_2$ coincides with the MMD metric corresponding to the distance-induced kernel, Theorem~\ref{thm:unbiasedness_batch} implies that the objective of~\eqref{eq:fair-metric-learning} admits unbiased gradient estimators.
-The hypothesis space~$\mathcal H$ is set to the family of all neural networks with one hidden layer accommodating 16 nodes, ReLU (Rectified Linear Unit) activation functions at the hidden layer and sigmoid activation functions at the output layer.
-The resulting problem instance is solved to local optimality using the Adam optimizer~\citep{ref:kingma2014adam} ({\em i.e,}, an accelerated SGD method).
-Below we refer to this approach as {\em metrized fair learning} (MFL).
-All hyperparameters are detailed in Appendix~\ref{app:experiments}.
-We compare our approach against three baselines: (i)~a convexified empirical logistic regression model with relaxed fairness constraints proposed by~\citet{ref:zafar2017fairness}, (ii)~an instance of~\eqref{eq:saa} with cross entropy loss proposed by~\citet{ref:cho2020fair}, which is solved with the Adam optimizer using biased gradient estimators, and (iii)~an instance of~\eqref{eq:saa} with cross entropy loss and a Sinkhorn divergence-based unfairness penalty proposed by~\citet{ref:oneto2020expoliting}, which is solved via gradient descent.
-Detailed information on these baselines is provided in Appendix~\ref{app:experiments}.
+In all classification experiments, we solve an instance of \eqref{eq:saa}, where $L$ is the cross entropy loss~\cite[\S~16.5.4]{ref:murphy2012machine}.
+As in Section~\ref{sec:offline-regression}, we work with two different hypothesis spaces~$\mathcal H$.
+In linear classification, we set $\mathcal H$ to the family of all linear hypotheses.
+In neural network classification, on the other hand, we set it to the family of all neural networks with one hidden layer accommodating 16 nodes, ReLU (Rectified Linear Unit) activation functions at the hidden layer and sigmoid activation functions at the output layer.
+For further details see Appendix~\ref{app:trainig_details}.
+We compare offline MFL against three baselines: (i)~a convexified empirical logistic regression model with relaxed fairness constraints proposed by~\citet{ref:zafar2017fairness}, (ii)~an instance of~\eqref{eq:saa} with cross entropy loss proposed by~\citet{ref:cho2020fair}, which is solved with the Adam optimizer using biased gradient estimators, and (iii)~an instance of~\eqref{eq:saa} with cross entropy loss and a Sinkhorn divergence-based unfairness penalty proposed by~\citet{ref:oneto2020expoliting}, which is solved via gradient descent.
+Detailed information on these baselines is also provided in Appendix~\ref{app:trainig_details}.
 In all models we sweep the unfairness penalty parameter~$\lambda$ from~$10^{-5}$ to~10 in~25 equal steps on a log~scale.